cscully-allison/data-ensemble-interview-artifacts/Codes.md

     - P6 discusses needed to drill down for root cause
   - perhaps the point is to do the reductions
     - P6 "And then the computation of the average, in the error bars that that data would end up essentially in the stats frame.
 Right?
 Right.
 So for this plot, I am no longer looking, I start with the individual runs.
 But for this plot, I'm no longer looking at the individual run.
 So I'm looking at the data and the stats frame."
+  - P6: "So you're, you're grabbing, you're looking for machine one and this number of processors, right to to form a little group that you are now averaging and computing you error bars on"

 ### Multi-dimensional aspect of ensembles is hard / Ensembles all the way down

   - P1: "if you have two CPU four CPU for AWS, and then a two CPU four CPU for LC, then you're kind of in trouble.
 Because how do you kind of extend, you know, if you've said everything vertically, you kind of, you're getting things mixed up."
   - P2 uses duplication of [EnsembleAPI] objects for Task 2
   - P4: "Also, because it becomes a little bit easier with some of the tooling that we are developing to automate things if there is not additional hierarchy to take care of, because like, each level of hierarchy might be sort of a convention that one has sent to accommodate.
 So flattening the data, in many cases make things a lot easier to work with."
+  - P4: Describning how execution over time is a critical aspect of analysis and not captured by [EsenembleAPI] model "But in principle, so like, I also mentioned that, like this, this perspective on the data is not really capturing what the program is doing the program is having more of a graph structure where like in main you you are calling the post processing, for example, and then it's calling the calculate p.
+And, like, maybe there's a case where this internally might pause the same calculation function that is also used in another step for example."
   - P5 ends up with multiple objects: "Okay, let's give me please all the "group by"s of MPI ranks, so that I would retrieve like sub-[EnsembleAPI Object].
 Only like one example of a [EnsembleAPI Object], but you can get more [EnsembleAPI Object] out of them, by creating sub-[EnsembleAPI Object], because of group by clauses really are similar to databases"
   - P5 "the data frame itself was only like a storage container for data.
 And it's hard to really read, because there's so much going on.
 So it's even harder to see like, if there's even behaviors that you are interested in, it's only obviously obvious that some parts take more time.
 And some take a lot of time.
 And you don't really get the view behind that."
   - P5 "But right now, I'm having like a lot of steps where I use this data to make some analysis on and all the time you like, have to handle the different [EnsembleAPI Object]  and the different objects and all your calculations again, by yourself.
 And they kind of get lost in a way."
   - P6 has difficulties adding allocation information
     - "So there's a lot of data that's, that's happening.
 And also they are sending different amount of data to different processes.
 And so And also, it's, if you were to measure each send individually, that's going to be a ton of data.
 So step one, I'm trying to at least record who's sending to who and how much the measuring part is probably not feasible, because you'd have to like, insert more barriers to properly measure it right, which complete completely perturbs things.
 These are asynchronous asynchronous calls, right.
 So that's a challenge to measure.
 But at the very least, I am trying to record which logical process pairs are communicating and how much data they're sending, then I can dump out into the metadata."
   - P6 adds attributes to the call tree nodes separate from the performance table
+  - P6: "And then I can compute on it, I can, so let's say I have 10 runs, I can compute the average and whatnot and be provided a storage facility that's essentially an order reduction mechanism, right where you you had 10 times in this function, but now you have a single average, a single variance, what have you, right?"